Continuous-variable quantum communication: Continuous-variable quantum key distribution

 \subsection{CV-QKD protocols}

-A generic CV-QKD protocol between two trusted parties, which are traditionally denoted as Alice (A) and Bob (B), consists of the following major steps, as illustrated in Fig. \ref{fig:P_and_M}:
+A generic CV-QKD protocol between two trusted parties, that are traditionally denoted as Alice (\textit{A}) and Bob (\textit{B}), consists of the following major steps, as illustrated in Fig. \ref{fig:P_and_M}:

-\begin{enumerate} \item \textbf{State preparation.} Alice generates random data sequences (strings) $\mathbf{x_M},\mathbf{p_M}$, containing key values to be encoded in the modulated quantum states\footnote{We omit discussion of random number generation for QKD and other quantum communication tasks as it goes beyond the scope of this review.
-Quantum random number generators (particularly, based on continuous variables) can be used for this purpose, as reviewed in~\cite{HerreroCollantes2017}}.
-Those random values are either taken from the zero-centered Gaussian distributions $\mathcal{N}(0,V_x),\mathcal{N}(0,V_p)$ in case of the Gaussian protocols, or follow a discrete modulation profile (binary, quaternary or more complex constellations with different probability distributions).
+\begin{enumerate} \item \textbf{State preparation.} Alice generates random data sequences (strings) $\mathbf{x_M}$ and $\mathbf{p_M}$, containing key values to be encoded in the modulated quantum states\footnote{We omit a discussion of random number generation for QKD and other quantum communication tasks as it goes beyond the scope of this review.
+Quantum random number generators (particularly those based on continuous variables) can be used for this purpose, as reviewed by~\cite{HerreroCollantes2017}.}.
+Those random values either are taken from the zero-centered Gaussian distributions $\mathcal{N}(0,V_x),\mathcal{N}(0,V_p)$ in case of the Gaussian protocols, or follow a discrete modulation profile (binary, quaternary or more complex constellations with different probability distributions).
 Alice then prepares a signal state (coherent or squeezed) and applies displacement to one or both of the quadratures, depending on a particular protocol.
-In a standard Gaussian scheme (e.g., GG02), Alice modulates the signal up a symmetrical thermal state, but asymmetrical modulation profiles are also possible as we discuss below.
+In a standard Gaussian scheme (for example, GG02), Alice modulates the signal up to a symmetrical thermal state, but asymmetrical modulation profiles are also possible as we discuss below.
 Alice verifies the modulation by monitoring the modulated signal (tapping off a part or switching to fully measuring it with her local detector).

 \item \textbf{State distribution.} The modulated states are sent to the receiving party, Bob, through a quantum channel, which is assumed to be fully controlled by an eavesdropper, Eve.